douglasgreen/outlines/computing/computer_science/algorithms.md

 ## Data Structures and Algorithms

 Data structures and algorithms are fundamental concepts in computer science that work hand in hand.
 Data structures are ways to organize and store data, whereas algorithms are methods or procedures to perform operations on these data structures.
 Understanding both is crucial for efficient problem solving and software development.
-Let\'s discuss some essential data structures and how they relate to algorithms:
+Let's discuss some essential data structures and how they relate to algorithms:

 ### Arrays and Linked Lists